 Bottom line: As with any bank account, it’s best to read the fine print and understand all of the terms and conditions before signing up for a Christmas Club account.

 Alternatives to Christmas Club accounts

 Other than a do-it-yourself savings account you designate exclusively for the holidays, there are other ways to sock away money that will get you a better return on your investment than a traditional Christmas club account would.

-For example, you can throw in a lump sum (if you have it) into a money market or certificate of deposit; just make sure the account matures before you start your Christmas shopping.
-If you do use credit cards, cash in any “cash backs” or gift cards prior to the shopping season.
+For example, you can throw in a lump sum (if you have it) into a high-yield CD.
+Just make sure the account matures before you start your Christmas shopping.

 Savings and money market accounts may offer more flexibility and liquidity than a Christmas Club account.
 Plus, if you look for online options, you’re bound to find an account that pays more interest without requiring a high minimum deposit.
 If you opt to use credit cards, consider using one that offers rewards like cash back.